Ecopatterns

 Some Example Ecopatterns

-For water conservation: For waste management:
+For water conservation:

-Please copy our Pattern Template to compose your own.
+Feel free to copy our Pattern Template to compose your own.
 Comments in the HTML source code provide directions.

 Acknowledgments

-This work is based on the Ecopatterns course, taught by Gary Swift and Ken Asplund at the School of Design, California Institue of the Arts, in 1973, where the pattern language was applied to ecological design problems.
+This work is based on the Ecopatterns course, taught by Gary Swift and Ken Asplund at the School of Design, California Institute of the Arts, in 1973, where the pattern language was applied to ecological design problems.